symphonists/search_index/README.markdown

 The page size and speed of refresh can be modified by editing the `re-index-per-page` and `re-index-refresh-rate` variables in your Symphony `config.php`.

-### Fulltext search in a Data Source (single section)
+### Fulltext search in a data source (single section)
-Adding a keyword search to an existing Data Source is extremely easy.
-Start by adding the Search Index field to your section.
-This allows you to add a filter on this field when building a Data Source.
+Adding a keyword search to an existing data source is extremely easy.
+Start by adding the Search Index Filter field to your section.
+This allows you to add a filter on this field when building a data source.
 For example:

 * add the Search Index to your section
-* modify your Data Source to filter this field with a filter value of `{$url-keywords}`
+* modify your data source to filter this field with a filter value of `{$url-keywords}`
-* attach the Data Source to a page and access like `/my-page/?keywords=foo+bar`
+* attach the data source to a page and access like `/my-page/?keywords=foo+bar`

 The filtered entries returned will only be those that contain the word "foo" in their text index.

 ### Fulltext search across multiple Sections
-A full-site search can be achieved using the custom Search Index Data Source included with this extension.
-Attach this Data Source to a page and invoke it using the following GET parameters:
+A full-site search can be achieved using the custom Search Index data source included with this extension.
+Attach this data source to a page and invoke it using the following GET parameters:

 * `keywords` the string to search on e.g. `foo bar`
 * `sort` either `id` (entry ID), `date` (entry creation date), `score` (relevance) or `score-recency` (relevance with a higher weighting for newer entries) (defaults to `score`)